libvips/libvips/README.md

 # Install

-There are packages for most Unix-like operating systems, include macOS.
-Try your package manager.
+There are packages for most Unix-like operating systems, including macOS.
+Check your package manager.

 There are binaries for Windows in [releases](https://github.com/libvips/libvips/releases).